-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 37 Suggested frequency of testing 38 Notes Basis for compliance assessment operation.
-Frequency Control/ Frequency Responsiveness and/or Governor Stability and Governor System (as required under: \$5.2.5.11 in versions 1-6949 of the Rules; \$5.2.5.11 and \$5.2.6.4 in the initial Code, and all amended versions of the Code before 27 March 2003; and \$5.2.5.11 of all amended Method 1 (of 4): Monitor in-service performance using high speed frequency data After every major frequency excursion Appropriate to use where high speed monitors are available and models have been used in establishing compliance or when plant has no capability of responding to frequency deviations ie asynchronous machines Consistency of operation with plant models used to establish initial compliance if the models are available; OR consistency with past performance only if the models are not available versions of the Code from 27 March 2003 onwards) 62 Method 2 (of 4): Assessment of governor system performance during events involving significant variation to system frequency On every event Assessment takes into account inertial response, overall governor droop setting etc That governor system response is within the tolerance specified by the Performance Standards Method 3 (of 4): (a) Analytical simulation of turbine and governor Type Test permissible where Achieve performance standard
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 15 Suggested frequency of testing 16 Notes Basis for compliance assessment before 27 March 2003; and S5.2.5.11 of all amended ie asynchronous machines. versions of the Code from 27 March 2003 onwards) 40 Method 2 (of 4): Assessment of governor system performance during events involving significant variation to system frequency On every event Assessment takes into account inertial response, overall governor droop setting etc That governor system response is within the tolerance specified by the Performance Standards Method 3 (of 4): (a) Analytical simulation of turbine and governor systems; and Type Test permissible where multiple units are involved Achieve performance standard (b) Assess generator response to disturbances using high speed recording data.
+Ongoing On every event where the frequency moves out of the operational tolerance band or at least every four years Consistency of operation with plant models used to establish initial compliance if the models are available; OR consistency with past performance only if the models are not available